Collecting customer contact information

 - Return on investment (ROI) - the ratio of the gain from an investment relative to its cost

-- Segmentation - using criteria to separate customers into smaller groups, which you can use to create more targeted email content
+- Segment or segmentation - using criteria to separate customers into smaller groups, which you can use to create more targeted email content

 - Targeting - breaking a market into segments and then concentrating your marketing efforts by sending tailored content